GiRx8/Palworld-Service/README.md

 This has been tested to run on ubuntu server/ wsl.
 The application must be ran in the same enviorment as the Palworld server.

+Basic login information is:
+user: admin
+pass: admin

+change your password after login on!

 ## Installation

 ```bash